ejmastnak/ejmastnak.github.io/notes/arch/basics/copy-paste.md

 # Clipboard on X11, Alacritty, and Vim

-**Goal:** Comfortably copy and paste between X11 GUI applications, the Alacritty terminal, and Vim/Neovim.
+**Goal:** Comfortably copy and paste between GUI applications in the X Window System, the Alacritty terminal, and Vim/Neovim.

-**Audience:** users of X11, Alacritty, and Vim/Neovim.
+**Audience:** users of the X Window System, Alacritty, and Vim/Neovim.
 The instructions here may not work for other terminals or text editors.

 **References:**
 - [ArchWiki: Clipboard](https://wiki.archlinux.org/title/Clipboard): lists tools for interacting with the clipboard
-- Answer to [StackExchange: How to toggle or turn off text selection being sent to the clipboard](https://unix.stackexchange.com/a/213843): how the `PRIMARY` and `CLIPBOARD` selections work in X11
+- Answer to [StackExchange: How to toggle or turn off text selection being sent to the clipboard](https://unix.stackexchange.com/a/213843): how the `PRIMARY` and `CLIPBOARD` selections work in X
 - [Official freedesktop.org clipboard specification](https://specifications.freedesktop.org/clipboards-spec/clipboards-latest.txt): quite informative once you get paste the boring plain-text formatting

 <!-- For Vim clipboard configuration, see [this StackExchange answer](https://vi.stackexchange.com/a/96). -->

-## An X11 clipboard crash course
+## An X clipboard crash course

 (To help new users coming from Windows and macOS; feel free to skip.)

-TLDR: X11 has two clipboards, called `CLIPBOARD` and `PRIMARY`.
+TLDR: X has two clipboards, called `CLIPBOARD` and `PRIMARY`.
 Use `CLIPBOARD` for Windows/macOS-style copy and paste and `PRIMARY` for text selected by the mouse.
 End TLDR.

 Windows and macOS have one system-wide clipboard.
-The X11 windows system commonly used on Linux has *two*[^1] standardized system-wide buffers that act as independent clipboards.
+The X Window System commonly used on Linux has *two*[^1] standardized system-wide buffers that act as independent clipboards.
 Loosely, in macOS/Windows terms, you basically have two clipboards.
 Their names are `CLIPBOARD` and `PRIMARY`, and here is what they do:

-[^1]: Technically there are three X11 clipboard-like buffers---`CLIPBOARD`, `PRIMARY`, and `SECONDARY`, but the `SECONDARY` buffer is rarely used.
+[^1]: Technically there are three X clipboard-like buffers---`CLIPBOARD`, `PRIMARY`, and `SECONDARY`, but the `SECONDARY` buffer is rarely used.

 - `CLIPBOARD`: essentially the equivalent of the macOS or Windows clipboard.
   Copy text into `CLIPBOARD` with GUI menu options or `<Ctrl>-C` (or in rare cases, e.g. Alacritty, a similar keyboard shortcut), and paste from `CLIPBOARD` with GUI menu option, `<Ctrl>-V`, or a similar shortcut.

 - `PRIMARY`: used specifically to manipulate text selected with the mouse.
-  Any text selected by the mouse in X11 applications (e.g. highlighted text in a web browser) is automatically stored in `PRIMARY`.
+  Any text selected by the mouse in X applications (e.g. highlighted text in a web browser) is automatically stored in `PRIMARY`.
   You paste the contents of `PRIMARY` with a middle mouse click.

 Copying text into `CLIPBOARD` requires an explicit action on the user's part (e.g. button press, keyboard shortcut), while mouse-selected text is automatically copied into `PRIMARY` without explicit action on the user's part.